1. Attendance and Voting

 b.
 Students.
 By vote of the faculty in October 1970, in order to provide improved communication of student sentiment concerning proposals originating in college committees whose membership includes students, student members of some faculty-student-administration committees and officers of the Association of Amherst Students (AAS) are invited to be present with the faculty during regular meetings of the faculty as participating, non-voting members of the meeting.
 Participation includes the right to speak and to make and second motions.

-A special meeting of the faculty is held when in the opinion of the president or of the Committee of Six there is necessary business to be transacted.
+A special meeting of the faculty is held when in the opinion of the president or of the Faculty Executive Committee there is necessary business to be transacted.
 A special meeting may also be held at the request of eight or more members of the faculty.5.
 Presiding Officers

 The president of the college presides at meetings of the faculty.
 In the president's absence, the dean of the faculty presides.
 The dean of the faculty serves as secretary and may designate a recorder to keep the minutes of the meetings of the faculty.
 In the event that the provost and dean of the faculty is presiding at a faculty meeting, a member of the faculty will be asked to serve as secretary pro tem.6.
 Quorum